curl/everything-curl/usingcurl/downloads/storing.md

 ## Overwriting

-When curl downloads a remote resource into a local file name as described above, it will overwrite that file in case it already existed.
+When curl downloads a remote resource into a local filename as described above, it will overwrite that file in case it already existed.
 It will *clobber* it.

 curl offers a way to avoid this clobbering: `--no-clobber`.

-When using this option, and curl finds that there already exists a file with the given name, curl instead appends a period plus a number to the file name in an attempt to find a name that is not already used.
+When using this option, and curl finds that there already exists a file with the given name, curl instead appends a period plus a number to the filename in an attempt to find a name that is not already used.
 It will start with `1` and then continue trying until it reaches `100` and pick the first available one.